dropmeaword/wifi-perimeter/README.md

 - Your client must speak OSC.
 See Processing example "wifimapping" by Willem Kempers.
 - **For OSX only**.
 - Terrible latency.
 Every time the airport tool is called a 3 second scan is performed.
-So if you want higher sampling frequencies you will need a more dedicated setup.
+So if you want higher sampling frequencies you will need a dedicated setup.

-You are supposed to have the airport utility in your path, so you will have to open up a terminal and type in some commands.
+You are supposed to have the OSX airport utility in your path, so you will have to open up a terminal and type in some commands.

 Create a symbolic link to the airport utility in your path: